precice/tutorials/two-scale-heat-conduction/README.md

 ![Case setup of two-scale-heat-conduction case](images/macro-micro-schematic.png)

 At each Gauss point of the macro domain there exists a micro simulation.
 The macro problem is one participant, which is coupled to many micro simulations.
 Each micro simulation is not an individual coupling participant, instead we use a managing software which controls all the micro simulations and their coupling via preCICE.
-The case is chosen from the first example case in *Bastidas, Manuela & Bringedal, Carina & Pop, Iuliu Sorin (2021), A two-scale iterative scheme for a phase-field model for precipitation and dissolution in porous media.
+The case is chosen from the first example case in the publication

+*Bastidas, Manuela & Bringedal, Carina & Pop, Iuliu Sorin (2021), A two-scale iterative scheme for a phase-field model for precipitation and dissolution in porous media.
 Applied Mathematics and Computation.
 396. 125933.
 [10.1016/j.amc.2020.125933](https://doi.org/10.1016/j.amc.2020.125933)*.

 ## Available solvers and dependencies